cocos/cocos-docs/en/publish/publish-wechatgame.md

 **Cocos Creator** supports packaging to Open Data Context starting with **v1.9.1**.
 For details, please refer to [Access to the Open Data Context of WeChat Mini Games](../publish/publish-wechatgame-sub-domain.md).

-## WeChat Mini Games Known issues
+## Limitations of the WeChat Mini Games

-In addition, our adaptation of WeChat Mini Games has not been completely completed, and the following modules are still not supported:

-- WebView

-If you need it, you can currently use it by calling the WeChat's API directly.
+The WeChat Mini Game does not support WebView.

 ## Reading